Healing from Trauma: Releasing the Past, Reclaiming Your Life

 What Is Trauma and How Trauma Therapy Can Help You Heal

 Many people think trauma means a single catastrophic event.
-While those experiences (known as Big “T” Trauma) can absolutely leave lasting scars, trauma can also come from subtle but deeply impactful experiences—ones you may not even realize shaped you.
+While those experiences (known as Big “T” Trauma) can absolutely leave lasting scars, trauma can also come from something else entirely.

 Big “T” Trauma – Life-threatening or intensely distressing events like abuse, accidents, assault, or violence.